-COMPLETED AQMD APPROVAL.
-The Developer shall provide evidence of

-NOT IN COMPLIANCE acceptance by the Mojave Desert Air Quality Management
+COMPLETED NOT IN COMPLIANCE COMPLIED BY AQMD APPROVAL.
+The Developer shall provide evidence of acceptance by the Mojave Desert Air Quality Management District.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY CONSTRUCTION WASTE.

-District.
-(B)

-CONSTRUCTION WASTE.
 The developer or builder shall contract with the Citys franchised solid waste hauler to provide bins and haul waste from the proposed development.
 At any time during construction, should services be discontinued, the franchise will notify the City and all building permits will be suspended until service is reestablished.
 The construction site shall be maintained and all trash and debris contained in a method consistent with the requirements specified in Hesperia Municipal Code Chapter 15.12.
 All construction debris, including green waste, shall be recycled at Advance Disposal and receipts for solid waste disposal shall be provided prior to final approval of any permit.
-(B)

-COMPLETED COMPLIED BY DEVELOPMENT FEES.
-The Developer shall pay required

-NOT IN COMPLIANCE development fees as follows:

-A. School Fees (B)

-COMPLETED DEVELOPMENT FEES.
-The Developer shall pay required

-IN COMPLIANCE development fees as follows:

-A. Development Impact Fees (B)

-B. Utility Fees (E)

-COMPLIED BY UTILITY CLEARANCE AND C OF O. The Building Division Will provide utility clearances on individual buildings after required permits and inspections and after the issuance of a Certificate of Occupancy on each building.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY DEVELOPMENT FEES.
+The Developer shall pay required development fees as follows: A. School Fees (B) COMPLETED IN COMPLIANCE COMPLIED BY DEVELOPMENT FEES.
+The Developer shall pay required development fees as follows: A. Development Impact Fees (B)B. Utility Fees (E) COMPLETED IN COMPLIANCE COMPLIED BY UTILITY CLEARANCE AND C OF O. The Building Division will provide utility clearances on individual buildings after required permits and inspections and after the issuance of a Certificate of Occupancy on each building.
 Utility meters shall be permanently labeled.
-Uses in existing buildings currently served by utilities shall require issuance of a Certificate of shall have a minimum of one point of vehicular access.
+Uses in existing buildings currently served by utilities shall require issuance of a Certificate of Occupancy prior to establishment of the use.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY FIRE ACCESS-POINTS OF VEH.
+ACCESS.
+The development shall have a minimum of one point of vehicular access.
 These are for fire/emergency equipment access and for evacuation routes.
+COMPLETED COMPLIED BY FIRE ACCESS-SINGLE STORY ROAD ACCESS.
+Single Story